 Since Curve is not a traditional card, almost anyone living in the European Economy area (EEA) can get it by ordering online.
-A London-based company is behind this card, but Curve card is marketed in the EEA and also in the United States.
+A London-based company is behind this card, but Curve card is marketed in the EEA and soon avaiable also in the United States.
 Curve card is a genuine plastic or metal card bearing the same features as all bank cards have, it is PIN-code enabled and it has contactless payment feature.
-All the settings of the card can be managed easily thru the application installed to a mobile phone.
-The card can be used physically and on the internet in almost any Mastercard approved shopping sites just like a regular card.
+All the settings of the card can be managed easily thru the application installed into a mobile phone.
+The card can be used in the internet and physically in almost any Mastercard approved shopping site just like a regular card.

 Curve is based in London, thus it declares some of the fees and limits in British Pounds.
 However, a user may select his/her card's transaction currency from multiple options.
 For example, residents within the EEA can set Euros as their payment currency which can be easily customized thru the Curve app.

 Someone might be wondering what are the additional benefits given by this card.
 Transferring a payment to another card is not in itself an added value, but benefits come from Curve's other features.
-We have been using Curve card now for long time and based on our experiences, we will tell you about Curve's benefits in this review.
+We have been using Curve card for long time and based on our experiences, we will tell about Curve's benefits.

 Benefit 1: Multiple Cards Management by Curve